Non-Markovian random walks with memory lapses: The memory lapses property

-Continuing the counting of the number of fixed patterns obtained in a sequence of $n$ trials, we suppose that trials $\{Y_i\}$ are not identically distributed.
-In particular, we consider an independent Bernoulli sequence with parameters $\lambda_i = a / (a+b+i-1)$, which is usually denoted by $Bern(a,b)$ and have been studied in different contexts.
-For instance, the sequence $Bern(1,0)$ arises in the limit in the study of cycles in random permutations \cite{SS} and record values of continuous random variables \cite{Ho}.
-Moreover in nonparametric Bayesian inference and species allocation models, the sequence $Bern(a,0)$ has several applications (see \cite{SS,SS2} and references therein).
+We remark that it is possible to obtain second moments as recursive functions of expectations in Proposition \ref{propo2}.
+Note that \eqref{M2} does not depend on the value of $n$, this is an interesting feature of Poisson trials $Bern(a,b)$, which have been studied in different contexts.
+For instance, the sequence $Bern(1,0)$ arises in the limit in the study of cycles in random permutations and record values of continuous random variables.
+Moreover, the sequence $Bern(a,0)$ has some applications in nonparametric Bayesian inference and species allocation models (see \cite{Ho,SS2} and references therein).

-In addition to $M_l(n)$ in \eqref{Mnr}, we will study random variables associated to some patterns of dependence in a BSRD $\{X_i, 1\le i \le n+1\}$.
-First, we will be interested in alternating dependence-independence periods of BSRD.
-Formally, as functions of the switch sequence $\{Y_i, 1\le i \le n\}$, we have

-being the number of alternating dependence-independence periods of size $2l$ in the first $n+1$ trials of the BSRD, where $n> 2l$.
-Second pattern is given by

-being the number of tails of dependence cycles of length at least 2 in the BSRD, for $n>2$.

-Therefore, we have the next result that characterizes the memory lapses property of the BSRD $\{X_i\}$, when memory switch sequence $\{Y_i\}$ is a collection of Poisson trials, with $\lambda_i=1/(b+i)$.
-The proof is included in Section \ref{sec:proof}.